AKissMail/DID3304/README.md

 # DID3304
-This is my digital portfolio for DID3304 at NTNU in 2023
+Task 1 - This is my digital portfolio for DID3304 at NTNU in 2023

-Task 1

 [Task 2](https://github.com/AKissMail/DID3304)